 In 2017, WOQOD's revenue grew by 19%, whilst reducing its operating cost by 187%.
+This is a result of In 2017, WOQOD's revenue grew by 19%, whilst reducing its operating cost by 187%.
 This is a result of WOQOD's transformation plan aimed at increasing operational efficiencies.
 WOQOD's net profit has also increased by 8.4%.
 Fuel sales have increased by 6% in 2017 from the previous year.
 The main growth driver was the Premium Gasoline and Jet Fuel where both have recorded a 10% increase each.
 The combined annual growth rate (CAGR) of fuel products over the last 5 years is 11%.
+As of the year end 2017, WOQOD owns and operates 58 petrol stations.
+During the year 2017, WOQOD opened 6 new petrol stations in different localities of the country.
+This ensures WOQOD's plan of expanding the geographical reach of the distribution network for the purpose of providing fuel distribution service of the highest convoninger and audity.